What is an algorithm? Definition, structure and examples

 Social media recommendations and feeds

 These algorithms, based on the user’s actions on the platform can derive a profile of the person, which contains information about his or her characteristics, interests, needs, and routines.
-The latter is used to recommend suitable content in order to keep the user on the platform as long as possible.
+The latter is used to recommend suitable content to keep the user on the platform as long as possible.

 Algorithms in machine learning